FDVILJOEN/union.js/README.md

 Union.js moves then centre of web development away from the DOM, and into a Javascript object(s).

-The html DOM is built by union.js, and any scripting happens against the javascript object.
-These changes are then reflected in the DOM as you manipulate the javascript object and vice versa.
+The html DOM is built by union.js, and any programmatic changes to the javascript object gets reflected on the DOM.
+Changes made to the DOM or html page is also reflected back to your javascript object.

 Take a look at the hello world sample to see how it works.